Appdynamics/network-monitoring-extension/README.md

 ###Script File
 There maybe cases where Sigar doesn't work on your environment or you've a preferred way of retrieving the metrics.
 In any case, you have the flexibility to override some or all metrics using scripting.

+There are two script templates provided:

+1. unix-base-metrics.sh for non-windows environment
+2. windows-metrics.bat for windows environment

 Update the relevant script template by uncommenting out the metrics you wish to override and provide the value.

 Below is an example override on some TCP State metrics in unix-base-metrics.sh: